 When an applicant is invited to an interview they should be informed where and when the interview will take place and who will be talking to them.
 The invitation should also stress that the identity of the successful candidate will need to be checked thoroughly and that a Barred List/List 99 and DBS will be required.
+Checks that a teacher is not subject to a prohibition order.

 Consequently, all applicants should bring with them original certificates, as well as two original proofs and identification and two proofs of address.